offbyone/ideas/content/posts/2021-10-06-automating-letsencrypt-route53-using-aws-iot.md

 # Using Ansible to turn a machine into an IoT thing

 I created an Ansible role \-- `iot-thing` \-- that does this, that I can associate with any host in my inventory.
-It\'s a simple enough role, that defines an `iot` user that owns a restricted folder that contains the host certificate, and writes out credentials to a less-restricted folder that can be read by any user in the `iot-credentials` group.
+It's a simple enough role, that defines an `iot` user that owns a restricted folder that contains the host certificate, and writes out credentials to a less-restricted folder that can be read by any user in the `iot-credentials` group.

-I was considering breaking it down into smaller bits, but I hope it\'s pretty simple.
+I was considering breaking it down into smaller bits, but I hope it's pretty simple.
 The first section loads the `tf_ansible_vars_file.yml` that was written out above, to get the credential provider endpoint and role.
 After, we create the `iot` user and its groups.
 Laying out the folders is important, after; the iot certificate needs to be in a place that only the `iot` user can read, but the credentials need to be shared with the group.
 We use the sticky bit to manage that.

-Lastly, we install the systemd unit that refreshes the credentials and the timer that invokes it every half hour (to match our one hour credential expiry; we don\'t want to be too aggressive, but we also need some freshness.)
+Lastly, we install the systemd unit that refreshes the credentials and the timer that invokes it every half hour (to match our one hour credential expiry; we don't want to be too aggressive, but we also need some freshness.)

 ## `tasks/main.yml`